 Acoustically Treating A WhisperRoom™

 The folks at WhisperRoom™ understand the importance of a room’s acoustics, so we created a cost-effective solution to creating the perfect interior acoustical environment.
 If you currently own a WhisperRoom™ or are considering investing in one of our portable recording studios – make sure to check out an optional feature called the Acoustic Tuning Package (ATP).
 The ATP consists of a series of angled deflector panels attached to the interior surface of two perpendicular walls.
-Open voids created behind each angled deflector panel provide soundwave entrapment.
-It also includes studio foam on the deflector panels to control mid to high frequencies, and LENRD bass traps control low frequencies.
+Open voids created behind each angled deflector panel provide soundwave entrapment and help combat standing waves.
+It also includes studio foam on the deflector panels to control mid to high frequencies, and LENRD bass traps control bass frequencies.
 Check out the video below!

 • Amplitude: refers to the size of sound vibration and is primarily responsible for determining the loudness of the sound.